ManticoreGamesInc/platform-documentation/src/references/dungeon_framework.md

 - Killing enemies also gives you XP so that you can level up.
 - At the end of the dungeon, you should see a door to a boss fight.

-Good luck on your adventure!
+Good luck on your adventure.